Getting the Most out of your Staff…Train Them!

 After reviewing your Business and Workforce Plans, you should now know what training method is most suitable and how you will supply it to best fit the company and employee.
 It’s worth considering whether you can afford training and whether anyone in-house could have any valuable input and be a trainer themselves.
 What leadership or management style best suit the individual(s) taking the training?
 Typically, in a dynamic fast-paced work environment training is outsourced, however, if your company specialises in something very unique then it may be worth doing it in-house.

-Is Internal Training right for you?
+Is Internal Training Right for you?

 Training your team or employee internally can have many advantages to it.
 The main benefit is that it’s usually the cheaper method as opposed to outsourcing it.
 However, internally sourcing your training means that the company as a whole isn’t learning anything new and it limits your options on who specifically can train your new member.
 For example, if you are looking to train one of your salespeople in a particular method, to perhaps, qualify a lead, you are limiting the learning to someone in-house who knows this process well enough to teach it.
-It may be that there is only one member who can provide this training, but their teaching style may clash with the trainee.
-Potentially it could be that the individual knowledgeable enough to provide the training is too busy with high priority work and it will cost the business too much in time.
+It may be that there is only one member who can provide this training, although their teaching style may clash with the trainee.
+Potentially it could be that the individual knowledgeable enough to provide the training, is too busy with high priority work and it will cost the business too much in time.
 Aside from this, internally sourcing your training can transfer your business values and expectations across to the trainee better than any other external provider.

-Is External Training right for you?
+Is External Training Right for you?

 Outsourcing your training to an external provider is the method least obstructive to your business operations.
 You can send off the employee to a provider specialising in the subject matter you want them to learn.
 This prevents you from sacrificing the relevance or quality of the training if you were to try and internally source it.
 Its best used for providing, specialist knowledge and also in supplying the company itself with new insights and opinions.
 The disadvantage is that this can be a cash expensive venture.